TryingToBeSmart/Resume/README.md

 ## Work Experience

+### Pediment Publishing - Customer Service Representative
+*September 2022 to Present*
+- Manage online customer inquiries using Zendesk
+- Reply to customers in a professional and timely manner
+- Update customer information in Shopify

 ### PlusQA – QA Analyst
 *August 2023 – April 2024*
 - Collaborated effectively with developers and QA testers to ensure timely resolution of reported bugs, enhancing overall software reliability.